Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Experiments

 \subsubsection{Connecting Metric Logic to Robustness Divergence}

 \Cref{tab:rank} reveals that Uplift and AUUC exhibit strong robustness across different configurations.
 As detailed in \Cref{Appendix B}, these metrics utilize a mean-based logic by normalizing outcomes ($S_{N_k}^{T}/N_{N_k}^{T}$ and $S_{N_k}^{C}/N_{N_k}^{C}$) to estimate the expected incremental performance per unit.
-This structural alignment with the ATE definition ($E[Y|T=1] - E[Y|T=0]$) explains their resilience against bias in data.
-Conversely, the Qini coefficient operates on population-scale logic. $V_i^{QC}$ employs the ratio $N_i^T/N_i^C$ to project control responses onto the treatment scale.
+This structural alignment with the ATE definition ($\mathbb{E}[Y \mid T = 1] - \mathbb{E}[Y \mid T = 0]$) may partly explain the observed relative stability.
+Conversely, the Qini coefficient operates on population-scale logic. $V_i^{QC}$ employs the ratio $\frac{N_i^T}{N_i^C}$ to scale control responses onto the treatment scale.
 While this balances group sizes, it also introduces significant sensitivity to group imbalance and structural bias.
-For example, when the control group is small, the scaling factor acts as an error amplifier, causing the metric to deviate from the true uplift trajectory.
+For example, when the control group is small, the scaling factor can amplify estimation error, causing the metric to deviate from the true incremental effect.
 In summary, while Qini is effective for estimating total business gain, Uplift and AUUC appear more reliable for ranking models under structural bias, as their mean-based logic is less sensitive to the group imbalances we observed.